 Mr Ryan Gralia

-Ryan graduated from Indiana University in the United States in 2008 with a degree in economics and has seven years’ corporate finance and accounting experience.
-He is currently a financial analyst for Crowdcube, an equity crowdfunding platform based in Exeter which is dedicated to helping fund small and medium sized enterprises.
+Ryan graduated from Indiana University in the United States in 2008 with a degree in economics and has experience in corporate finance, accounting and early-stage investing.
+He is currently an investment associate at Systemiq, a hybrid advisory/investment firm focused on driving system change in energy, sustainable land use and the circular economy.

 Ms Dawn Lang

-Dawn Lang is Chief Finance Officer for UKSA, a charity based on the Isle of Wight.
-She was previously chief executive at Homes in Sedgemoor until September 2015 and has a sound knowledge of housing associations, having held senior positions at Heart of England Housing Group, South Wight Housing Association and North Wiltshire Housing Association.
+She was previously director of finance and business services at UKSA, a charity based on the Isle of Wight.
+Prior to this she was chief executive at Homes in Sedgemoor and has a sound knowledge of housing associations, having held senior positions at Heart of England Housing Group, South Wight Housing Association and North Wiltshire Housing Association.

 Dawn is an associate member of the Chartered Institute of Management Accountants and has been a board member for other housing organisations.